Skip to content

 Sometimes I just sit there.

-The point is I do not do the same thing every session.
+I don’t do the same thing every session.

 How long?